Complete Guide To Information Architecture In UX Design

 It’s true that these two terms do relate to one another, but they are not the same.
 You can think of IA as a blueprint for a home – while UX design is more like the finished house.

 UX, on the other hand, is concerned with much more than simply structuring content.
 Using IA principles in UX is important, of course.
-But there are many other things that UX designers must focus on, too – like influencing user’s behavior, making it pleasant to interact with the product, designing intuitive navigational systems, and much more.
+But there are many other things that UX designers must focus on, too – like influencing user behavior, making it pleasant to interact with the product, designing intuitive navigational systems, and much more.

 So, you can think of IA as the foundation or blueprint of UX.
-Both IA and UX are essential for a great product, because without strong IA, your content will be difficult to navigate – but without proper UX, it will not be fun to navigate.
+Both IA and UX are essential for a great product because, without strong IA, your content will be difficult to navigate – but without proper UX, it will not be fun to navigate.
 Both practices build upon one another, and both are used by most UX designers who specialize in user-focused design.

 Understanding IA System Components And What They Are

-If you’d like to dive more deeply and understand a bit more about IA, it’s a good idea to have a basic knowledge about each individual component of information architecture.
+If you’d like to dive more deeply and understand a bit more about IA, it’s a good idea to have basic knowledge about each individual component of information architecture.

 The information architecture components – organization systems, labeling systems, navigation systems, and searching systems – are defined in Information Architecture for the World Wide Web, one of the pioneering texts in this field.
-Below are more in-depth meaning of each component.
+Below are more in-depth meanings of each component.

 Organization systems are, as the name implies, a way to categorize how information is divided.
 They are designed to help users predict where they will be able to find a certain type of information.
-There are three main types of organization systems.
+There are three main types of organizational systems.